Before you Begin

 No, commercial pectins are not interchangeable.
 Commercial pectin comes in liquid and powdered form.
 Both give satisfactory results, but the methods of adding the ingredients differ.
 So the powdered and liquid forms are not interchangeable.
 Be sure to follow the manufacturer’s recipes and instructions.
 Powdered and Liquid Pectin are not all the same.
 There are differences between them in the amount you need to add to the recipe, the amount of sugar you need to add to activate the pectin to create the gel, and the possibility of adding additional ingredients.
 For a recipe that calls for liquid pectin a powdered version is not interchangeable.
 Some recipes explain that the liquid version is always added after boiling and then not reheated back to a boil but immediately ladled into the sterilized jars.
 For jellies, liquid pectin is recommended because it readily mixes with hot liquids and it’s relatively clear.
 Powdered versions must be added then boiled again for some period of time to activate the gel.

-Mrs. Wages offers three types of cooked pectins and a non-cooked: Mrs. Wages® Fruit Pectin Home Jell®, Mrs. Wages® Liquid Fruit Pectin and our Mrs. Wages® Lite Fruit Pectin Home Jell.
-Please note, Mrs. Wages® Lite Fruit Pectin Home Jell® is a special type of pectin making jelly or jam no added sugar or with less sugar than regular pectin recipes.
+Mrs. Wages offers two types of cooked pectin and a non-cooked: Mrs. Wages® Fruit Pectin Home Jell® and Mrs. Wages® Sugar Free Fruit Pectin Home Jell®.
 Mrs. Wages® No Cook Freezer Jam is a quick and easy way of making jam.
-Just like the powder and liquid forms of pectin, this special type of pectin is not interchangeable.
+Just like the Home Jell® pectins, this special type of pectin is not interchangeable.
 For proper set, please follow the directions or tested recipes and use the pectin type noted in the recipe.